mpv-player/mpv/DOCS/man/options.rst

                         video.
 See ``--video-sync-adrop-size``.
 This mode will
                         cause severe audio artifacts if the real monitor refresh rate is too different from the reported or forced rate.
-Sicne mpv 0.33.0, this acts on entire audio frames, instead of single samples.
+Since mpv 0.33.0, this acts on entire audio frames, instead of single samples.
     :display-desync:    Sync video to display, and let audio play on its own.
     :desync:            Sync video according to system clock, and let audio play